• Skip to main content

 • Fry off the leeks (sliced) with a little bit of butter.

-• Once the butter has melted and the leeks are translucent add a tbsp of flour and stir so they are fully coated.
+• Once the butter has melted and the leeks are translucent add a tablespoon of flour and stir so they are fully coated.

 • Slowly pour the milk in until the flour is dissolved.